-The company will start trading in 2015/16 and provide consultancy services, training and other services associated with our expertise in fire.
-A dividend will be paid to the shareholder - The Authority - who will use it to fund projects or as part of the annual budget cycle
+The company started trading in 2015/16 in order to provide consultancy services, training and other services associated with our expertise in fire.
+A dividend will be paid to the shareholder - The Authority - who will use it to fund projects or as part of the annual budget cycle.